Economics Majors and Minor

-Loyola's Sellinger School of Business and Management offers a major in Business Administration (BBA degree) with a concentration in economics, as well as a General Business minor with a concentration in economics.
+Loyola's Sellinger School of Business and Management offers a B.A. in economics, Business Administration (BBA degree) with a concentration in economics, as well as a General Business minor with a concentration in economics.

 The practical importance of economic theory can be demonstrated by reading any major news outlet or newspaper.
 On just about every page, economic principles are manifest — articles about consumer behavior, national health care costs, employment and international trade, crime and punishment and high finance.